tabbytoney/NPMSearchAppTypeScriptAndRedux/README.md

 # TypeScriptAndRedux

+Searching for Node packages

 A place for an examples and my notes for using TypeScript and Redux

 Note: we call npm packages 'repositories' bc 'package' is a reserved keyword in TS

+# To run locally
+npm run start

 # Structure